 Patients with chronic myeloid leukemia (CML) are currently treated initially with tyrosine kinase inhibitors (TKI).
-Patients who are resistant or intolerant of these agents are potential candidates for allogeneic stem cell transplantation.
+Patients who are resistant or intolerant of these agents are potential candidates for allogeneic stem cell transplantation or CAR T cell therapy.
 Prior to the development of TKI's , allogeneic stem cell transplants were the only potentially curative therapy for patients with CML, and early transplants were recommended for younger patients.
 Since the development of effective oral drug treatment of CML, allogeneic stem cell transplantation has been predominately reserved for second-line therapy.1 In this setting allogeneic stem cell transplantation remains a potentially curative treatment.

 Allogeneic bone marrow transplantation (BMT) or stem cell transplantation (SCT) applied with curative intent as part of initial therapy produces durable remissions and long-term data beyond 10 years of therapy are available.
 Most long-term survivors show no evidence of the BCR/ABL translocation by any available test (cytogenetics, RT–PCR, or fluorescent in situ hybridization [FISH]).
 Substantial morbidity and mortality may result from allogeneic SCT; a 5% to 10% treatment-related mortality is reported, depending on whether a donor is related and on the presence of mismatched antigens.2 In a prospective trial of 427 transplant-eligible, previously untreated patients, 166 patients were allocated to allogeneic SCT, and 261 patients were allocated to drug treatment (mostly Gleevec); there was no difference in 10-year survival.2,3